Banner with park details: 95 official parks, 40kms of trails, over 1040 acres of parkland, 130,000 bedding plants, 500 trees planted annually

 Germain Dog Park

-The Germain Off-Leash Dog Park is an enclosed space near the Bright Street entrance and is a great place to bring your dog for some exercise.
+The Germain Dog Park is an enclosed off-leash space and is a great place to bring your dog for some exercise.
 It is recommended that dog owners should not bring their dogs to off-leash parks to socialize them as dogs should have good temperaments and socialization skills before entering a dog park.

 Rules & Regulations